Wills from elsewhere – B

 • “Dated aboard the Discovery upon the coast of India.”

 • “At the Spreadeagle in Gratious Street there is both clothiers and carriers belonging to this town of Bildeston who will advise of the parties that be in my will specified.
-So I commit to God.”
+So I commit this all to God.”

 Written 20 Sep 1626, probate 16 Jan 1628/9 by his brother Samuel.